Orientation Fall 2014

 Registration for fall classes will be finalized during the first Orientation session.

 First Week Assignments

 First-year class meetings begin during Orientation week.
-Reading materials and assignments for Orientation week were included in the July Orientation mailing for the following classes:
+Reading materials and assignments for Orientation week will be emailed prior to Orientation.

 Fall Class Schedule

 A preliminary class schedule and section assignment will be emailed to you by August 4, 2014, along with a book list.
 This preliminary schedule will NOT include your Legal Research, Writing and Analysis (LRWA) section, which you will receive at Orientation check-in.